dgudim2/obsidian_vault/uni/Management/Lecture1.md

 __Decision-making__ is a part of all management functions.

+> [!note]
-> - To be effective, a manager must understand how the four management functions are practiced, not simply how they are defined and related.
+> - To be *effective*, a manager must understand how the *four management functions* are practiced, not simply how they are defined and related.
 >
-> - The primary management functions of planning, organizing, directing, and controlling are integrally related in practice, meaning that *they are interdependent* and *cannot be separated*.
+> - The primary management functions of *planning*, *organizing*, *directing*, and *controlling* are integrally related in practice, meaning that *they are interdependent* and *cannot be separated*.
 Each of these functions plays a critical role in ensuring that an organization operates effectively and efficiently, and each function affects the others in a reciprocal manner.
 >
 > - For example, consider the following scenario:
 >
-> A company is planning to launch a new product and has set a goal to increase sales by 20% in the next quarter.
-To achieve this goal, the company's manager will engage in the following primary management functions:
+> - A company is *planning* to launch a *new product* and has set a goal to increase sales by 20% in the next quarter.
+To achieve this goal, the company's manager will engage in the <u>following primary management functions</u>:
 >
-> Planning: The manager will plan the launch of the new product by determining the target market, setting a budget, and developing a marketing plan.
+> 	- **Planning**: The manager will plan the launch of the new product by determining the target market, setting a budget, and developing a marketing plan.
+>
-> Organizing: The manager will organize the resources needed to launch the new product, such as employees, equipment, and materials.
+> 	- **Organizing**: The manager will organize the resources needed to launch the new product, such as employees, equipment, and materials.
 This includes assigning tasks, determining the timeline, and establishing procedures.
+>
-> Directing: The manager will direct the employees by communicating the plan and expectations, providing guidance, and monitoring progress.
+> 	- **Directing**: The manager will direct the employees by communicating the plan and expectations, providing guidance, and monitoring progress.
+>
-> Controlling: The manager will control the process by regularly assessing the progress towards the goal of increasing sales by 20%.
+> 	- **Controlling**: The manager will control the process by regularly assessing the progress towards the goal of increasing sales by 20%.
 If necessary, the manager will make adjustments to the plan to ensure that the goal is achieved.
 >
-> In this scenario, each of the primary management functions is integrally related to the others and cannot be separated.
+> - In this scenario, each of the primary management functions is *integrally related* to the others and cannot be separated.
 The planning function sets the framework for the launch, the organizing function ensures that the necessary resources are in place, the directing function provides the guidance and motivation needed to carry out the plan, and the controlling function assesses progress and makes adjustments as needed.
 Without the integration of these functions, the goal of increasing sales by 20% is unlikely to be achieved.
 >
-> Decision-making is closely related to all of the primary management functions in the sense that it is a critical component of each function.
+> - <u>Decision-making</u> is *closely related* to all of the primary management functions in the sense that it is a critical component of each function.
 Decision-making is the process of choosing the best course of action from among several alternatives, and it is a key responsibility of managers in all organizations.
 >
-> Planning: Effective planning requires decision-making at every stage, from setting goals and objectives to determining the best strategies for achieving those goals.
-Managers must make decisions about what to do, when to do it, and how to allocate resources to achieve their goals.
+> 	- **Planning**: Effective planning requires decision-making at every stage, from setting goals and objectives to determining the best strategies for achieving those goals.
+Managers must *make decisions* about what to do, when to do it, and how to allocate resources to achieve their goals.
+>
-> Organizing: Organizing also requires decision-making, as managers must determine the most effective way to allocate resources and structure the organization to achieve its goals.
+> 	- **Organizing**: Organizing also requires decision-making, as managers must determine the most effective way to allocate resources and structure the organization to achieve its goals.
 This involves making decisions about the type of structure to adopt, the distribution of authority and responsibility, and the allocation of resources.
+>
-> Directing: The directing function also involves decision-making, as managers must make decisions about how to motivate and guide employees towards achieving the organization's goals.
+> 	- **Directing**: The directing function also involves decision-making, as managers must make decisions about how to motivate and guide employees towards achieving the organization's goals.
 This includes decisions about how to provide feedback, rewards and incentives, and how to manage conflict.
+>
-> Controlling: The controlling function also requires decision-making, as managers must make decisions about how to monitor performance, assess progress towards goals, and make any necessary adjustments.
+> 	- **Controlling**: The controlling function also requires decision-making, as managers must make decisions about how to monitor performance, assess progress towards goals, and make any necessary adjustments.
 This involves making decisions about how to measure performance, what metrics to use, and what actions to take to correct any deviations from the plan.
+>
+>> [!tldr]
-> In conclusion, decision-making is a critical component of all primary management functions and is essential for effective management.
-Good decision-making requires a thorough understanding of the organization's goals and objectives, a comprehensive assessment of the alternatives, and a careful evaluation of the potential risks and benefits of each alternative.
+>> In conclusion, decision-making is a **critical** component of all primary management functions and is essential for effective management.
+>> Good *decision-making* requires a *thorough understanding* of the organization's goals and objectives, a comprehensive assessment of the alternatives, and a careful evaluation of the potential risks and benefits of each alternative.

 # What is an organization?